akubera/pypugjs/README.rst

 PyPugJS
 =======

-**PyPugJS is just a fork of** `PyJade <http://github.com/syrusakbary/pyjade>`_ **with the name Jade changed to** `PugsJS <https://github.com/pugjs/pug>`_.
+**PyPugJS is a fork of** `PyJade <http://github.com/syrusakbary/pyjade>`_ **with the name Jade changed to** `PugsJS <https://github.com/pugjs/pug>`_.

+**Additional disclaimer:** Since the original pypugjs died i took the liberty to keeping it alive, because since starting to work with the jade compile for node i hate writing HTML and want to continue using it in my Django projects.
+I will keep the existing non Django stuff inside the project but i will only continue to support Django myself.
+Tornado, Mako etc. support will be welcome tho!

-PyPugJS is a high performance port of PugJS for python, that converts any .pug source to the each Template-language (Django, Jinja2, Mako or Tornado).
+PyPugJS is a high performance port of PugJS for python, that converts any .pug source into different Template-languages (Django, Jinja2, Mako or Tornado).

 UTILITIES
 =========